Fairway Wood vs. Hybrid

-Some players think of fairway woods and hybrids as fall-back options for when you want to play safely off the tee or hit the ball somewhere near the green on a par 5.
+Some players, when faced with the fairway wood vs. hybrid choice, look at these clubs as fall-back options for when they want to play safely off the tee or hit the ball somewhere near the green on a par 5.
 Not me.
 I see them as offensive weapons.
 On the last hole of the LPGA Championship in 2009, I was contending for my first major and facing a back-left pin from 195 yards.
 I hit my 21-degree hybrid to three feet and made birdie to win.

 As for my 15-degree fairway wood (the equivalent of a 3-wood), the best I ever hit it was on the par-5 18th hole in the final round of the ANA Inspiration last April.
 Looking down a 200-yard shot to an island green, I knocked it on and made a two-putt birdie that almost put me in a playoff.